 The Result Table is where the result set for your Actions are shown.
 As mentioned in the Preview Data section above, you can review the result sets to get a better understanding of what happens in each transformation step.

-The Chart Preview section is where you select your chart type and modify your Chart Settings.
+The Chart Preview pane is where you select your chart type and modify your Chart Settings.
 The Chart Preview always shows the final result set in your Pipeline; it does not update for individual Action results.